Can Progesterone Cause A False Positive Pregnancy Test? | Unraveling Truths

 Taking progesterone supplements can influence pregnancy test results indirectly.
 These supplements are often prescribed during fertility treatments to support the uterine lining and help maintain early pregnancies.
 However, they do not produce hCG, which is what pregnancy tests detect.

 If a woman takes a pregnancy test while on progesterone, it could lead to a false sense of security or confusion regarding her results.
-Elevated progesterone levels may mimic some early pregnancy signs, complicating the interpretation of whether hCG is present or not.
+Elevated progesterone levels may mimic some early pregnancy symptoms, complicating the interpretation of whether hCG is present or not.

 What other factors can cause false positive pregnancy tests?